 How modern management tools can avoid an Odyssey

 We all remember Odysseus’ strenuous journey narrated by the Greek poet Homer in his famous work, the Odyssey.
 On his way home, the superhero of Greek mythology had to overcome various obstacles, including cannibals, sea monsters, a sorceress with a dangerous potion, a Cyclops, and many more.
 Today, many executives feel like Odysseus when using traditional management tools.
-Helga Pattart-Drexler, Head of Executive Education at the WU Executive Academy, and Michael König, Senior Lecturer at WU Vienna’s Department of Strategy and Innovation, had a closer look at why companies need to be versatile and apply shrewd planning in times of uncertainty and what turns the Odyssey could have taken if Odysseus had already had the opportunity to use modern tools such as the Dynamic SWOT Analysis and Strategic Foresight.
+Christof Stögerer, Head of Continuing Education at the WU Executive Academy, and Michael König, Senior Lecturer at WU Vienna’s Department of Strategy and Innovation, had a closer look at why companies need to be versatile and apply shrewd planning in times of uncertainty and what turns the Odyssey could have taken if Odysseus had already had the opportunity to use modern tools such as the Dynamic SWOT Analysis and Strategic Foresight.

 In his famous epic poem consisting of 24 books, Homer describes the wanderings of the Greek hero Odysseus, who, in his efforts to find his way back home, had to overcome one dangerous obstacle after another for many years.
 All these perilous adventures drive Odysseus off his course time and again, while at home, his wife has to fend off a plenitude of suitors trying to assume his throne.